What Are 'Modals'?

-'Been' and 'have' are auxiliary verbs.
-So it is possible to have more than one auxiliary verbs in a sentence.
+'Will' and 'have' are auxiliary verbs.
+So it is possible to have more than one auxiliary verb in a sentence.

-When there are both auxiliary verbs and modal verbs in a sentence, the modal is used for negation or interrogation.
+When a sentence contains both auxiliary verbs and modal verbs, the modal is used for negation and interrogation.
 Look:

 Modal verbs precede the main verb to give more information about the function of a verb.
 These verbs are used to express probability, possibility, ability, obligation, advice, permission, prohibition, lack of necessity, habits by using the following words as modal verbs: